-Our chapter is hosting Block Kids at Duniway Elementary on Thursday afternoon, January 28th.
-Duniway is located inner-SE/Reed College neighborhood.
-Our participants will be the entire third grade of the school – approximately 80 students.
-Teachers and Principal are familiar with the program and very excited to have us return and host the program once again.
+Our chapter is hosting Block Kids at Crestline Elementary on Wednesday morning, January 25th.
+Crestline is located in Vancouver, WA off of I-205 and Mill Plain Exit.
+Our participants will be the entire fifth grade of the school – approximately 80 students.

 A little history … The Block Kids Building Program was developed as a tool to introduce young students to the idea of a career in one of the many facets of the construction industry.
 As you know, our industry faces a workforce shortage that poses a serious problem for our national economy.
 In order to meet the employment demand for construction, our industry needs to attract, educate and train about 240,000 newcomers annually.